ahmadabdulnasir/FaceAttendance/README.md

 ## Features

-- User Authentication
+- User Face Registration
-- Application
+- Face Recognition
-- Generating Admission Letter
+- Saving Recoginize Users by date and time in a Records

 ## How to Contribute